 - On the Manage workpad assets window, drag and drop your images.

-To add the image to the workpad, click the Create image element icon.
+- To add the image to the workpad, click Create image element.

 Organize and separate your ideas by adding more pages.